 GOING SOLO ON DAY TWO:

 I visited a few heritage parks in Nara, which 1 1/2 hour train away from Osaka.
 I had fun visiting the Nara National Museum, Todai-ji, and feeding deer at Nara Deer Park.
-In fact, a pregnant deer bit my butt after I ran out of deer cookies.
-Too bad that I was not able to visit other historical landmarks including the famed Kasuga Grand Shrine because the sun set at 4:00pm.
+There was a pregnant deer bit my butt after I ran out of deer cookies.
+Too bad that I was not able to visit other historical landmarks including the famed Kasuga Grand Shrine because of the sunset at 4:00 PM.

 Before I went back to Osaka, I watched a great street musician named Starduck Tony outside of the Nara Kintetsu Line.
-I also saw that awesome Glicoman LED billboard on Dotonbori by chance whilst walking towards Shinsaibashi.
+I also saw the giant Glicoman LED billboard on Dotonbori by chance while walking towards Shinsaibashi.
 Gosh, there were lots of cosplayers and tourists around since it was just a few days before Halloween.
-Before day too ends, I went to the nearest branch of Tower Records to buy CDs of my favorite j-rock artists.
+Before day two ends, I went to the nearest branch of Tower Records to buy CDs of my favorite j-rock artists.

 When the rain stopped we left Kyoto to meet up with Chaps, Jay, and Pam.
-Afterwads, we went straight to INTEX Osaka to claim our race kits.
-We are really impressed on how organized the staff are.
+Afterward, we went straight to INTEX Osaka to claim our race kits.
+We are impressed by how organized the staff is.
 We also bought gear by Mizuno, exclusively made for the Osaka Marathon as souvenir items.
 I had a pretty long day three.

 A DAY BEFORE THE RACE DAY: